djpulsipher/affinity-pipeline-visualization/DEPLOYMENT.md

 This guide covers multiple options for hosting your Affinity Pipeline Visualization.

+## 🌐 Vercel (Serverless)

+1. Install the Vercel CLI: `npm install -g vercel`
+2. Run `vercel` from the project root and follow the prompts
+3. In the Vercel dashboard, add the `AFFINITY_API_KEY` environment variable
+4. Redeploy to apply the variable

 ## 🚀 Quick Start - Railway (Recommended)

 ### Step 1: Prepare Your Repository